top of page

 For more than a century, the landscape of the South Wales Valleys and the fortunes of the people who lived here were shaped by coal mining.
 The scars of heavy industry were everywhere and black tips of coal waste brooded ominously over the Valleys.
 But times have changed.
 Mining and heavy industry have gone, nature has acted and the landscape has been transformed.

-Historically, wildlife suffered in the Valleys as coal mining fuelled Britain’s Industrial Revolution.
-Today, the spoil tips (and the locations of former colliery buildings) provide extraordinarily-rich and unique habitats for wildlife.
-Numerous species of birds, mammals, amphibians, reptiles, vascular plants, fungi, lichens and invertebrates now consider these places ‘home’.
+Historically, wildlife suffered in the Valleys as coal mining fueled Britain’s Industrial Revolution.
+Today, the spoil tips (and the former collieries themselves) provide extraordinarily-rich and unique habitats for wildlife that have established over several decades of natural colonisation and succession.
+Diverse communities of birds, mammals, amphibians, reptiles, vascular plants, fungi, lichens and invertebrates now consider these places ‘home’.

-Many colliery spoil sites now support habitats and wildlife of considerable local, regional and national importance.
-Despite this, however, these sites are gravely misunderstood and under-appreciated.
-Each year, more and more of these sites are lost in South Wales and the wider United Kingdom.
+Colliery spoil sites support habitats and wildlife of considerable local, regional and national importance.
+Despite this, they are gravely misunderstood and under-appreciated, and few have any form of legal protection.
+Each year, sites which are rich in wildlife and cultural significance are lost to development, reclamation and other pressures, both in South Wales and more widely across the United Kingdom.
 We cannot continue to stand-by and lose these precious sites.
 We must act now to ensure our remaining sites of biological, cultural and historical importance are protected.

 Cwm Coal Tips (c) Liam Olds.JPG